king-11/gossip-glomers/totally-available/README.md

 The replication strategy I used was always take the latest value written by any client because it is simple and it makes sense in a lot of senarios.
 This is taken from the gossip protocol strategy which works really well given we don't have strong convergence requirements.

 A critical thing where I encountered a lot of `net-timeout` causing the validation to fail was because of deadlocks.
 Given, I try to get all the keys that read write lock at once.
 Using ordered locking helps here and also ensuring not to ask for the same lock twice for multiple operation concerning the same key.

+Initially for `read-committed` I tried using abort on conflict mechanism.
+In case we aren't able to acquire lock for any one of the key then we just abort the transaction assuming that maelstrom client will retry.
+But maelstrom doesn't like aborts and counts it as unavailability of system.

+I also thought about using snapshot isolation but that is just too complex a mechanism for our simple use case.
+Given we get the complete transaction at once, we can acquire all necessary locks and perform the transaction quickly.